- Download our Moving to Seoul Guide (PDF)

 Weekend breaks from Seoul

-Jeonju is the birthplace of the traditional dish, bibimbap.
-It’s a dish made with beef, rice, seasonal vegetables that are mixed together.
-Jeonju is particularly famous for its raw beef bibimbap.
+Jeonju is the birthplace of the traditional dish bibimbap, which is made with raw beef, rice and seasonal vegetables.
 In 2012, the city was designated a UNESCO City of Gastronomy.
-Aside from food, Jeonju also has many historic sites to see.
+Aside from food, however, Jeonju also has many historic sites to see.

 Fukuoka is known for its parks, shrines and castles.
 There are also many shopping options and a robot museum.

 "Go to Jeju Island once.
 Do touristy things.
 Don't lose your ID card four times (like I did), but do get lost in the city and find your way back.
 And explore.
 Explore your neighbourhood, city, and then the country."
 Read about Malcom's move to Seoul and how he's adjusted to expat life in the city.